Is Your Self-Doubt Really Impostor Syndrome?

 "Numerous achievements, which one might expect to provide ample object evidence of superior intellectual functioning, do not appear to affect the impostor belief,” the researchers wrote.

 For example, you could suddenly get a great new job or a hefty promotion or raise.
 Although you have a proven track record of hard work and the success that comes with it, you feel your accomplishments are a fluke.
-Imposter syndrome will make you feel as though you are constantly on the verge of “being found out” for what you “really are.”
+Impostor syndrome will make you feel as though you are constantly on the verge of “being found out” for what you "really are."